mz2/Syncpoint-API/docs/hacking.md

 ## Running the tests

+To run the tests, you've got to install the test dependencies.
+Change into the syncpoint directory (`cd node_modules/syncpoint` or wherever you checked this git repo out to) and run `npm install tap`;

-To run the tests, just run `npm test`.
-Or if you also want to lint the code (good for contributors to do) run `grunt`
+Then run `npm test` (or `npm test syncpoint` if you moved back out to your root directory).
+Or if you also want to lint the code (good for contributors to do) run `grunt` from inside the project director.